ravachol/kew/README.md

 ## If Colors Look Wrong

-If you are on tty or have limited colors and font on your terminal, try pressing i (for simpler colors), v (for visualizer off) and b (for ascii cover).
+If you are on tty or have limited colors and font on your terminal, try cycling i for the three modes until one is passable, v (for visualizer off) and b (for ascii cover).
 That should make it look much more easy on the eye!

 ## Favorites Playlist